Evaluating the Faithfulness of Importance Measures in NLP by Recursively Masking Allegedly Important Tokens and Retraining: ROAR: RemOve And Retrain

 \section{ROAR: RemOve And Retrain}

 To address the shortcomings of the current faithfulness measures as described in \Cref{sec:related-work}, we base our metric on ROAR \citep{Hooker2019}.

-ROAR has been used in computer vision to evaluate the faithfulness of \importance{importance measures}.
-The central idea is that if information is truly important, then removing it from the dataset and re-training the model on this reduced dataset should worsen the model performance.
+ROAR has been used in computer vision to evaluate the faithfulness of \importance{importance measures} and to a limited extent in NLP \citep{Pham2021a}.
+The central idea is that if information is truly important, then removing it from the dataset and retraining a model on this reduced dataset should worsen model performance.
 This can then be compared with an uninformative baseline, where information is removed randomly.

 For example, at a step size of $10\%$, one can remove the top-$\{10\%, 20\%, \cdots 90\%\}$ allegedly important tokens, evaluate the model performance, and compare this with removing $\{10\%, 20\%, \cdots 90\%\}$ random tokens.
 If the \importance{importance measures} is faithful, the former should result in a worse model performance than the latter.